Photographing Shy & Introverted Kids: My 'Long Lens' Approach in Hong Kong

 One minute

-A message I get quite often as a Hong Kong family photographer is, “My son/daughter is very shy around cameras,” or words to that effect.
+A message I get quite often as a Hong Kong kids photographer is, “My son/daughter is very shy around cameras,” or words to that effect.
 Instead of making me hesitant, I actually look forward to the session.

 I know two things for sure: First, these families are often missing out on beautiful, natural photos of their child.
 Second, I know I will get some great shots.
 I’ve photographed so many shy kids over the years, I have a tried-and-true method for helping them warm up.